 - Conditioning: Place the dry tomatoes in a sealed container for a few days, shaking them daily to ensure any remaining moisture is evenly distributed.

 - Storage: Store the conditioned tomatoes in airtight containers or jars.
-You can also store sun-dried tomatoes in olive oil with herbs for added flavor.
+You can also store sun-dried tomatoes in olive oil with a few cloves of garlic or herbs for added flavor.
+I keep them right in the fridge.

 Can I use any type of tomato?